 Recharge centers must prepare and submit quarterly financial reports to MAAi and to the Dean or Vice President.
 Cost centers must prepare and submit quarterly financial statements to the Dean or Vice President.
-Quarterly reports are due within 6 weeks of the quarter end date.
+Quarterly reports are due within 6 weeks after the quarter closes.

 Recharge centers must consistently and accurately bill all customers.
 Advanced billing for services or products is not allowed.
 Non-federal external or outside users may be billed at a higher rate than cost (internal users).